What Is Blepharospasm?

-Neither of these conditions have an established or effective cure, but there are several options available for treatment.
-Since blepharospasm severely impacts so few people, despite appearing in so many, the treatments are not always recommended, and are likely unnecessary for most cases.
+Neither of these conditions has an established or effective cure, but there are several options available for treatment.
+Since blepharospasm severely impacts so few people, despite appearing in so many, the treatments are not always recommended and are likely unnecessary for most cases.
 The three most common treatments are:

-- Drug Therapy - Anticholinergics, tranquillizing drugs, and botulinum toxin are the most commonly prescribed therapeutic options, but none of them are guaranteed to provide positive results.
+- Drug Therapy - Anticholinergics, tranquillising medication, and botulinum toxin are the most commonly prescribed therapeutic options, but none of them are guaranteed to provide positive results.
 In fact, their effects can be unpredictable, and sometimes less than ideal.
 In some cases they are not only ineffective, but the side effects are worse than the blepharospasm they are intended to treat.
-Anyone that chooses to treat this condition with drugs should expect a challenging course of trial and error before settling on an effective treatment, which may not be possible at all.
+Treating this condition with medication can be a challenging course of trial and error before settling on effective treatment, but it may not be effective for everyone.

-- Botulinum Toxin Injections – Popularly known as Botox, this derivative of botulism is effective at inducing localized partial paralysis, which can stop the muscled around the eyes from twitching.
-The effects of the injections are almost immediate, and the patients are typically able to live a normal life with the drug remains effective.
+- Botulinum Toxin Injections – Popularly known as Botox, this derivative of botulism is effective at inducing localized partial paralysis, which can stop the muscles around the eyes from twitching.
+The effects of the injections are almost immediate.
 This is by far the most preferred method of treatment for chronic blepharospasm, but it is not a permanent cure.
 The treatments only last several months, and will need to be repeated as long as the symptoms of the condition persist.
-Some patients may find that over time, repeated injections can result in a reduction in effectiveness, and may eventually need to seek out another form of treatment.
+Some people may find that over time, repeated injections can result in a reduction in effectiveness, and may eventually need to seek out another form of treatment.